sharON

 CONSORTIUM

-The role of the DELab UW will be to facilitate contact between local governments and businesses and to prepare preliminary estimates and formulate assumptions for the needs identification process.
+The role of DELab UW will be to facilitate contact between local authorities and enterprises, as well as to prepare preliminary estimates and formulate assumptions for the needs identification process.

-Events organized within the project by DELab UW and Toruń Technological Park „Let’s Share Economy” on the concept of smart city and sharing economy business models.
-As a result of the meetings, work began on recommendations, which were presented to representatives of the authorities of Warsaw and the central government.
+Events organized as part of the project by DELab UW and Toruń Technology Park "Let's Share the Economy" on the concept of smart city and business models of sharing economy.
+The effect of the meetings was the commencement of work on recommendations, which were presented to representatives of Warsaw and central authorities.

-• What is the condition and future of social economy in Poland?
+• What is the condition and future of the social economy in Poland?

-• How can new technologies and innovative business models contribute to this sector?
+• How can new technologies and innovative business models contribute to the development of this sector?

 Divide You

 Creator of the first social economy portal in Poland, which allows building wealth through consolidation and co-financing in social groups.
-He specializes in strategic plans to build sustainable, multi-generational assets based on existing resources.
+Specializes in strategic plans for building lasting, multi-generational wealth based on existing resources.

-Expert in social risk management and science and technology studies.
-She conducts research in the area of energy technology.
-Co-founder of the Mangement in New Technologies PhD program and the Management and AI in Digital Society BA program at Kozminski University.
+An expert in the field of social risk management and science and technology studies.
+She conducts research in the area of energy technologies.
+Co-founder of the PhD program Management in New Technologies and the BA program Management and AI in Digital Society at the Leon Kozminski Academy.

 Bartosz Kwiatkowski

 CEO of driv2e, a platform for managing electric car charging services.
-Expert in innovation and energy market, co-author of the PwC report „(Co)divide and rule”.
+Expert in innovation and the energy market, co-author of the PwC report "(Co)Share and Conquer"

-Economist and philosopher, expert for the Group on the National Committee for the Development of the Social Economy, researcher at the Social Innovation Laboratory at University of Warsaw.
+Economist and philosopher, expert of the Financial Group of the National Committee for the Development of Social Economy, researcher at the Social Innovation Laboratory of the University of Warsaw.

 DELab University of Warsaw